seeekr/crudl/README.md

         filteredTotal,      // Optional
     }
     ```
 where `allPages` is an array of page cursors.
-Page cursors can be any data. allPages[i-1] must provide a page cursor for the ith page.
-The currentPage is the page number of the currently displayed page.
+A page cursor can be anything. `allPages[i-1]` must provide a page cursor for the ith page.
+The currentPage is the page cursor of the currently displayed page.
 The corresponding page cursor of the current page is `allPages[currentPage-1]`.
 The total number of results can be optionally provided as `resultsTotal`.
 The total number of *filtered* results can be optionally provided as `filteredTotal`.

 - **continuous** pagination: Results are displayed on one page and more are loaded if required.
 The `pagination` attribute has the form:
     ```js
     {
         next,           // Required